OllieJonas/Benchmarking-Lunar-Lander/README.md

 #### Installation Guide (Windows)

   1) Install Docker.
 You can find the link for this here: [Install Docker](https://docs.docker.com/get-docker/ "Docker")
-  2) For Windows, you're going to need to use WSL 2 Linux Kernel (A Linux Kernel for Windows).
+  2) For Windows, you're going to need to use WSL 2 Linux Kernel (A Linux Kernel for Windows), and install the Ubuntu distro for WSL.
 For me personally, I had to do the following:
+    1) Open a Terminal as Admin
+    2) Run wsl --set-default-version 2
+    3) Run wsl --install -d Ubuntu